Propane Tank Installations in New Jersey & Pennsylvania

 Some customers wonder whether they should buy or lease their tank.
 Here is information to help you decide which option is right for you.

-The biggest advantage of owning your propane tank is that you’re not tied to one supplier; you can buy your propane from anyone.
-But unless you plan to keep going through the hassle of switching from supplier to supplier, you are better off leasing a tank from a company that you like and trust.
-When you lease your tank from Blue Flame Gas, we are responsible for tank maintenance and safety; we are experts in the safe handling of propane tanks.
+The biggest advantage of owning your propane tank is that you’re not tied to one supplier.
+You can buy your propane from anyone!
+But unless you plan to keep going through the hassle of switching from supplier to supplier, you are better off leasing a tank from a company that you trust.
+When you lease your tank from Blue Flame, we are responsible for tank maintenance and safety; we are experts in the safe handling of propane tanks.

 Most customers find that leasing a tank is cost-effective and lessens worries.
 Buying and installing your own tank could cost anywhere from $450 to $3,000, depending on its size and type (aboveground or underground).
 A customer who owns a tank is also entirely responsible for all maintenance and repairs.

-If you already have a tank installed on your property but feel you are calling for fill-ups too often, you may need to upgrade to a bigger tank.
+If you already have a tank installed on your property but feel you are calling for fill-ups too often, you may need a bigger tank.
 Our propane experts can help you evaluate your needs and ensure that you have the right size tank for your home or business.

-Please contact us to learn more about our economical tank leasing options or to request an estimate for the sale and installation of a propane tank.
+Please contact us to learn more about our economical tank leasing options.
+Additionally, you can request an estimate for the sale and installation of a propane tank.